MaxKnox87/HonoursProject/README.md

 # HonoursProject
 Documents and files associated with the Digital Media: Design, Production and Development 4th year Honours project

-Please visit https://maxknox87.github.io/ to view the current verison of the project.
+Please visit https://maxknox87.github.io/ to view the current verison of the project prototype.

 # Abstract